TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 *How can I smartly plan ahead my future and escape the IT path that I am currently on if it's dying?*

-These are some important questions that has fused us to be a:
+These are some important questions that have fused us to be a:

 > "A compass in the world of work"